 Ring (1998) was the film that created the modern Japanese ghost story.
 It spawned a huge line of spinoffs and remakes that has so far included two sequels, The Spiral (1998) and Ring 2 (1999), a prequel Ring 0: Birthdays (2000) and a 12-episode tv series Ring: The Final Chapter (1999); a South Korean remake The Ring Virus (1999); a Hollywood remake The Ring (2002) that spawned two sequels The Ring Two (2005) and Rings (2017); and a Japanese reboot series Sadako 3D (2012) and Sadako 3D 2 (2013), and following this Sadako (2019).

 The Ju-on/The Grudge series was one of the better attempts at exploiting the popularity of Ring and has undergone about as many variations.
 It originally started with the tv movie School Ghost Story G (1998) from which director Takashi Shimizu expanded the basics out with two video-released films Ju-on (2000) and Ju-on 2 (2000), followed by the theatrically-released Ju-on: the Grudge (2003) and its sequel Ju-on: The Grudge 2 (2003).
-This was followed by an English-language series with The Grudge (2004), The Grudge 2 (2006) and The Grudge 3 (2009); a duo of Japanese spinoff films Ju-on: Girl in Black (2009) and Ju-on: Old Lady in White (2009); and a Japanese reboot series Ju-on: The Beginning of the End (2014) and Ju-on: The Final Curse (2015).
+This was followed by an English-language series with The Grudge (2004), The Grudge 2 (2006) and The Grudge 3 (2009); a duo of Japanese spinoff films Ju-on: Girl in Black (2009) and Ju-on: Old Lady in White (2009); and a Japanese reboot series Ju-on: The Beginning of the End (2014) and Ju-on: The Final Curse (2015), and the tv series Ju-on: The Curse (2020- ).
 The Grudge (2020) was a reboot of the US series.

 Both of the original franchises worked on a sense of intense uncanniness.
 What you end up with when both are brought together is a diluted version of that at best.
 In particular, the Ring curse is brought down from seven days to two days, no doubt in order to have the story take place in a more condensed timeframe.
 The Ju-on series always specialises in non-linear plots that jump back and forward across time, following various victims affected by the curse, but that has likewise been curtailed.